 Case 4: Team Iterations

-As you know, Teams and Team Iterations can be assigned to multiple Projects.
-Just keep in mind that Capacity and Assigned effort will be calculated based on work that is included in a particular Team Iteration, not based on all Projects to which a Team is assigned.
+Teams and Team Iterations can be assigned to multiple Projects.
+Capacity and Assigned effort are calculated based on work that is included in a particular Team Iteration.

 Capacity and Assigned Effort totals can be calculated for work items assigned to Releases / Sprints (Iterations) / Team Iterations, and within each of the work scopes an independent calculation is performed.

 Capacity can be calculated for Effort of User Stories, Bugs, Tasks and Test Plan Runs.